 Batteries contain sulfuric acid, which could cause severe burns to eyes and skin.
 Wear a protective face shield, rubberized gloves and protective clothing when working with batteries.
 KEEP BATTERIES AWAY FROM CHILDREN.
 (00063a)

-Perform a voltmeter test to determine the state of charge.
-If battery needs to be charged, proceed to the next step.
+- 1. Perform a voltmeter test to determine the state of charge.
+If battery needs to be charged, proceed to the next step. - 2.
+Place the battery on a level surface.